Why now is a good time to ask for a pay raise

 Replacing workers is costly, given the time and resources companies expend interviewing and training new employees.
 Inevitably, there will be a period of time during which a new worker will not be as productive in the role compared to someone who is more seasoned.

-Perform a self-review, evaluating your performance over the past year or six months.
-Highlight the ways in which you've made your company more profitable or otherwise added value to the organization.
+Start by performing a self-review, evaluating your performance over the past six months or a year.
+Highlight how you've made your company more profitable or otherwise added value to the organization.
 Victoria even recommends coming prepared with a handout that provides these kinds of metrics.

 "Showcase your results, what you've done and what it means for the company or your boss.
 Sometimes your employer doesn't realize all the things you're doing," she said.